NyKepler/CerCNsig/README.md

 Ovarian cancer is a heterogeneous disease consisting of different histological subtypes with potentially different origins.
-High-grade serous ovarian carcinoma (HGSOC) is the most common and aggressive form of epithelial ovarian cancer, and prior studies have shown the p53 signature lesions and serous tubal intraepithelial carcinomas (STICs) in the fallopian tube are likely to be the common biologic origin and precursors of HGSOC and could be detected in the cervical specimens collected from 20 months to 6 years before the diagnosis 1,2.
-The ultimate goal of this study is to detect genome-wide copy number aberrations (CNAs) in asymptomatic cervical cytology specimens and generate unique tumorigenic signatures for early detection of HGSOC.
+High-grade serous ovarian carcinoma (HGSC) is the most common and aggressive form of epithelial ovarian cancer, and prior studies have shown the p53 signature lesions and serous tubal intraepithelial carcinomas (STICs) in the fallopian tube are likely to be the common biologic origin and precursors of HGSC and could be detected in the cervical specimens collected from 20 months to 6 years before the diagnosis 1,2.
+The ultimate goal of this study is to detect genome-wide copy number aberrations (CNAs) in asymptomatic cervical cytology specimens and generate unique tumorigenic signatures for early detection of HGSC.

 ## 2. Cohort Design

-The first cohort contains HGSOC, BRCA1/2 and benign patients who were operated in southern Sweden hospitals between 2015-2017.
+The first cohort contains HGSC, BRCA1/2 and benign patients who were operated in southern Sweden hospitals between 2015-2017.
 Their Blood, plasma, endometrial biopsy, tumor or tissue as well as a liquid-based cytology (LBC) sample were collected at the surgery and stored at -80°.
 Their archival cytology slides including PapSmear, liquid-based Pap or ThinPrep® were retrieved from pathology departments.
-The second cohort contains archival methanol-based ThinPrep® LBC, slides and tumor tissue from HGSOC patients diagnosed between 2018-2020.
-Till now total 320 DNA samples have been processed and analysed in which 7 patients are Benign, 4 BRCA and 19 HGSOC upon that 7 HGSOC are from cohort 2 and rest from cohort 1.
+The second cohort contains archival methanol-based ThinPrep® LBC, slides and tumor tissue from HGSC patients diagnosed between 2018-2020.
+Till now total 320 DNA samples have been processed and analysed in which 7 patients are Benign, 4 BRCA and 19 HGSC upon that 7 HGSC are from cohort 2 and rest from cohort 1.

 ## 3. Methods and Material